chaochen0303/WaveDM/README.md

 ### Contents
 - `SolitonMY.py`: The core of the code, including the solver of WDM dynamics and box construction in k and x space;
-- `Output_Videos`: The output of the video of WDM solitons formation or mergers;
+- `Output_Videos`: The output of the video of WDM soliton formation or merger;
 - `Simulation.ipynb`: The jupyter notebook for the input.

 ### Getting started